containerbuildsystem/atomic-reactor/docs/plugins.md

 ## Input plugins

 Input plugin is requested via command line: command `inside-build`, option `--input`.
+If this option is not given, atomic-reactor tries to autodetect which input plugin to run.
+If the autodetection fails, atomic-reactor exits and asks you to explicitly specify `--input`.
 Some input plugins require configuration, e.g. path plugins requires a file path to the file with build json.
 This is done via argument `--input-arg`.
 It has special syntax: `--input-arg key=value`.

 ### path input plugin